● Guides

 Data Generation

-Uses regex and fuzzy matching on column names and types to select appropriate data generators.
+Regex and fuzzy matching on column names and types selects appropriate data generators.
 No AI model required.

 dbsprout generate --engine heuristic